Performance Tuning FME: Database Performance Tuning

 2020-05-14 17:25:10| 476.2| 0.1|INFORM|Finished SQL cache

-Note the difference in actual time on the left; you can see that the time between when we issue the SQL prefetch and until it’s done is roughly seven minutes.
+Note the difference in actual time on the left; you can see that the time between issuing the SQL prefetch and its completion is roughly 7 minutes.
 However, FME logs only 0.1 seconds of CPU time.
 From this, we can say that the remaining time was spent by the database in running the query it was given.

-To improve performance, the user needs to look at how the database is structured and how the query is written.
+To improve performance, the user needs to review the database structure and the query.
 Perhaps the field being searched on isn’t indexed?
 Maybe the query supplied isn’t as efficient as it could be?

 Database Indexing